ethereum/RIPs/RIP_RIGID.md

-## 6. Registry Aggregation and Cross-Chain Communication
+## 6. Registry, Aggregation and Cross-Chain Communication

-### 6.1 Onchain Registries
+### 6.1 Offchain Registries and Aggregators

+- Registries with Context variables information - id, variable name, type, unit -, Token metadata, and similarly relevant information for the consumers of RIGID declarations can be hosted offchain by the community
-- Third-party or community registries can query individual RIGID contracts on various rollups.
+- Third-party or community aggregator can query individual RIGID contracts on various rollups and provide an aggregated view of gas market attributes across chains for a better agent experience.
-- These registries aggregate data across chains, providing a unified view.
+- Section 6.3 introduces an onchain registry for all RIGID declarations.

 #### *Gas Agent Data Flow Across RIGID Layers*